praetoriandigital/cub-docs/api/applications.md

 you will have the same set of permissions as this User.

 ## Data connected to the Application
-Application connection to certain model instance determines if Application will have read/write access to this instance and whether it will receive webhooks for this instance
+Application connection to certain model instance determines whether Application will have read/write access to this instance and whether it will receive webhooks for this instance
 ([more about when and where webhooks are sent](./webhooks.md#where-and-when-webhooks-are-sent))